|Highest Elevation:||162 feet|

 This is a fun wide open area to play around, surrounded by dirt mounds to climb over.

 Continue northeast on Pumpkin Patch Trail.
 Textbook Trail travels southwest back to East Bank Wash.

 Roller coaster may be an overstatement but this is sill a fun section of the trail comprised of a group of small hills that offer mild climbs, drops, and tight turns.
 Stock 4wd vehicles and 2wd vehicles with clearance should have no problems here.
 I would not recommend this for 2wd or AWD vehicles with low clearance unless you don't mind to risk scraping your bumpers or undecarriage.

+Here you will see the hills scattered with roundish shaped concretions in their "range free" habitat.
+This is an ideal spot to take photos of these unique geological features in their natural setting with no fence enclosures.
 Complements of the Colorado River, these sandstone sculptures started with a seed over four million years ago and over time developed cemented layers under pressure and dry heat.
 Wind erosion blew away the softer sediments to reveal the peculiar shaped rocks we see today.

 You have arrived!
 Take a break under the shade ramada and enjoy lunch on the picnic table.
 If you've been holding your bowels, taking advantage of the vaulted toilets may be your priority.
 There is no running water here so hopefully you bought your sanitary wipes or antibac gel.